Annai Airport

 Annai Airport (IATA: NAI, ICAO: SYAN) is an airport serving the village of Annai, in the Upper Takutu-Upper Essequibo Region of Guyana.
-The runway has 640 m of asphalt paving, with the remainder grass.
+The 1,000-meter runway has 640 m of asphalt paving, with the remainder grass.

 It is a small, hinterland airport that serves Guyana's tourism sector.

 Since 2019, Annai utilizes the Automatic Dependent Surveillance Broadcast System (ADSB) for tracking planes.